Register/Login

 Be Prepared Next Time

 Why go through all that drama again?
-Besides, partners often find that sex is a lot more comfortable and enjoyable when they aren't worrying about pregnancy.
+Besides, partners often find that sex is a lot more comfortable and enjoyable when they aren’t worried about pregnancy.
 Teens who have vaginal intercourse need to make choices about birth control.
-To learn about your options, check out Birth Control Choices for Teens.
+To learn about your options, check out Birth Control Choices for Teens, Facts about Birth Control, and Your Contraceptive Choices.